 - 5.1.1 Delivering sustainable development in the Borough is a key objective of the Core Strategy and Policy CP1 sets out key sustainability principles for development proposals.
 The South Wokingham SDL provides a significant opportunity to design in measures to mitigate and deal with the effects of climate change and to deliver innovative and integrated sustainable solutions. - 5.1.2 The Borough wide Sustainable Design and Construction SPD sets out more detailed guidance for proposals which should be taken into account as part of the planning application process.
-A Sustainability Report, including an Energy Statement, should inform and be submitted with the Outline planning application. - Paragraph 4.13 of the Core Strategy states that Policy CP1 (Sustainable Development) will be delivered through a variety of different options including a Sustainable and Design Construction SPD.
-The main purpose of that SPD is to provide guidance on the measures and opportunities available to developers and householders to integrate sustainability into the development.
-It will help developers to think through the impacts and will offer real, alternative sustainable solutions to developments.
+A Sustainability Report, including an Energy Statement, should inform the Outline planning application and be submitted no later than at Reserved Matters stage. - 5.1.3 Paragraph 4.13 of the Core Strategy states that Policy CP1 (Sustainable Development) will be delivered through a variety of different options including a Sustainable Design Construction SPD.
+The main purpose of that SPD is to provide guidance on the measures and opportunities available to developers and householders to integrate sustainability into their development.
+It will help developers think through the impacts and will offer real, alternative solutions to developments.
 It will provide clear and accessible information that can steer choices towards sustainable development and will also include a Sustainability Checklist.
-It will provide guidance for the SDLs but it will also be applicable to all planning applications within the borough.
+It will provide guidance for the SDLs but it will also be applicable to all planning applications.